-According to the applicable legislation we inform the client before provision of services that Luminor Bank AS when providing discretionary portfolio management service, does not directly invest in stocks of the companies, which are listed in the regulated markets.
+According to the applicable legislation we inform the client before provision of the discretionary portfolio management services that Luminor Bank AS does not directly invest in stocks of the companies, which are listed in the regulated markets.
 Accordingly, Luminor Bank AS does not prepare such engagement policies.